 This pilot study provides an opportunity to check the study’s feasibility, validate the methods on a small scale, and then adapt them to the different stages rolled out at national level.
 Invaluable lessons have been (and continue to be) learned at the logistical, organizational and scientific levels, concerning data collection tools, the transport and storage of biological samples, and the types of questions that are asked.

-Meeting the children at home will allow us to measure their height and weight, assess their respiratory function, and give them computer games to test their memory and attention span.
-Children will also be posed questions about their everyday lives and perform exercises to measure their physical fitness and motor abilities.
-In addition, families will be asked to undergo biological sampling in a laboratory so that we can study various biological markers of their children’s health or look for certain pollutants.
+We caught up with the children enrolled in the pilot study as they turned 10 or 11.
+In spring 2018, parents in the pilot study were invited to take part in a new phone interview and a home visit.
+Meeting the children at home allowed us to measure their height and weight, assess their respiratory function, and give them computer games to test their memory and attention span.
+Children also answered questions about their everyday lives and performed exercises to measure their physical fitness and motor abilities.
+In addition, families were asked to undergo biological sampling in a laboratory so that we could study various biological markers of their children’s health or measure their exposure to certain polluants.